premcarver/3Aug/README_MRL.md

 ```
 Verify the deployment by navigating to your cell phone or http://localhost:8100 address in your preferred browser.

-To deploy the on mobile device run this:
+To deploy the same on mobile device run this:
 ```sh
 $ ionic run android
 ```